matthew-hale/note/demo-note.md

 project: note
-area: personal development
+area: personal development, programming
-resource: notetaking
+resource: notetaking, other

 This is a demo note, for showing the tagging system.